 Key Components of Patagonia’s Strategy

 Additionally, Patagonia’s don’t buy our products strategy is supported by its 1% for the Planet initiative.
 The company donates a portion of its profits to environmental organizations, reinforcing its commitment to giving back.
-This action not only highlights Patagonia’s role as a sustainability leader but also inspires other businesses to adopt similar practices.
+Still, this action not only highlights Patagonia’s role as a sustainability leader but also inspires other businesses to adopt similar practices.
 By aligning its business model with environmental goals, Patagonia sets a powerful example for the industry.

 The Impact of This Strategy